Her Service. Her Story. Her Legacy.

 The Color of Freedom

-Born during a time when our country seeks healing amid persistent calls to dismantle systemic racism, this exhibit seeks to highlight the diversity of women of color in the nation’s defense.
+Born during a time when our nation continues to seek healing amid persistent calls to dismantle systemic racism, The Color of Freedom exhibit highlights the powerful and often overlooked contributions of women of color in the defense of our country.

 Upcoming Events